Contact Information

 Certificate of Achievement

 The curriculum in Real Estate provides individuals with the technical knowledge and academic background to be competitive in the real estate industry.
 Successful coursework completion allows individuals to sit for the California Real Estate Salesperson Examination.
 (For up-to-date licensing requirements refer to the California Department of Real Estate at http://dre.ca.gov.)
-Career opportunities in real estate and related occupations include real estate salesperson, loan processor, property manager and escrow and title officer.
+Career opportunities in real estate and related occupations include real estate salesperson, loan processor, property manager, transaction coordinator and escrow/title officer.
 A certificate is designed to provide career technical skills; it is not equivalent to an associate degree.

 Required Courses